-This unit must be assessed in line with Skills for Health assessment principles.
+This unit must be assessed in line with Skills for Health Assessment Principles.

-DHCS 16 Service improvement within the health sector (K/651/0785)
+DHCS 16 Service improvement within the health sector (F/650/5193)

-Unit summary This unit aims to develop the ability to contribute to service improvement in the health sector.
-The unit looks at how to i dentify, discuss and imp plement service impro ovements.
-Learners will consider how to implement change and how to support others in making changes.
-Assessment This unit is internally assessed via a portfolio of evidence.
-Mandatory Mandatory Achieved/not yet Level 3 3 credits 23 GLH achieved
+Unit summary

+evelop the ability to co

+entify, discuss and imp

+i mplement change and d how to support othe ers in making change S.

+Assessment

+This unit is internally assessed via a portfolio of evidence.

+Mandatory Achieved/not yet Level 3 3 credits 23 GLH 23 GLH

+achieved

-Learning outcomes Assessment criteria (AC) (LOs) The learner can: The learner will: 1.
-Be able to evaluate own work and that of others 1.1 Show how to benchmark own work and that of others in line with requirements and standards to identify improvements 1.2 Obtain feedback and use to identify potential service improvements 1.3 Review the policies and strategies for service improvements 2.
-Understand how to make constructive 2.1 Explain key issues related to potential improvements suggestions about how 2.2 Explain why service improvements are required services can be improved 2.3 Explain how service improvements could be implemented 3.
-Understand how to 3.1 Identify those who may be involved in agreeing service improvements discuss and agree improvements with 3.2 Explain the importance of agreeing changes with others others 3.3 Explain how working with others can support service improvements 4.
-Understand how to 4.1 Evaluate strategies for making changes effective within own work make agreed role improvements to own work and how to support 4.2 Explain how to support others in implementing changes others to make changes
+Learning outcomes (LOs) Assessment criteria (AC) The learner will: The learner can: 1.
+Be able to evaluate own work and that of others to 1.1 Show how to benchmark own work and that of others in line with requirements and standards identify improvements 1.2 Obtain feedback and use to identify potential service improvements 1.3 Review the policies and strategies for service improvements 2.
+Understand how to make 2.1 Explain key issues related to potential improvements constructive suggestions about how services can 2.2 Explain why service improvements are required be improved 2.3 Explain how service improvements could be implemented 3.
+Understand how to 3.1 Identify those who may be involved in agreeing service discuss and agree improvements improvements with others 3.2 Explain the importance of agreeing changes with others 3.3 Explain how working with others can support service improvements 4.
+Understand how to make 4.1 Evaluate strategies for making changes effective within own work agreed improvements to role own work and how to 4.2 Explain how to support others in implementing changes support others to make The subscription of the su changes